 EIGE will continue to operate in accordance with the timelines set by its rules and regulations throughout the BREXIT process.

 Who should you contact for more information about the processing of your personal data by the Institute?

-If you feel that your personal data are being misused by the Institute, or their processing by the Institute is otherwise not compliant with Regulation (EC) No 45/2001, you should first notify the Data Controller for the processing in question and ask him or her to take action.
+If you feel that your personal data are being misused by EIGE, or their processing is otherwise not compliant with Regulation (EU) 2018/1725, you should first notify the Data Controller for the processing in question and ask him or her to take action.

 You may also contact the Institute's DPO at email@example.com to inform him or her of any issues related to the processing of your data.

-If the problem cannot be solved this way, you may lodge a complaint with the EDPS.
+If you consider that the processing of your personal data is infringing Regulation (EU) 2018/1725, you may also lodge a complaint with the EDPS.
 The EDPS is empowered to hear and investigate complaints and to conduct inquiries, including on his or her own initiative.
-If a breach of data protection rules is found to have occurred, the EDPS may exercise the powers assigned to him or her under Article 47 of Regulation (EC) No 45/2001.
+If a breach of data protection rules is found to have occurred, the EDPS may exercise the powers assigned to him under Article 58 of Regulation (EU) 2018/1725.

-Although you can browse through EIGE's web pages without giving any information about yourself, in some cases, personal information is required in order to provide the e-services you request.
+Although you can browse through EIGE's web pages without giving any information about yourself, in certain cases, personal information is required in order to provide the e-services you request.

 The European Union's family of institutional websites, within the 'europa.eu' domain, provides links to third party sites.
 Since we do not control them, we encourage you to review their privacy policies.